diwasrimal/songs/README.md

 ## Database

 Instead of messing with `sqlalchemy`, I have used `sqlite3` in this project to handle my database.
 I wanted it to be simple easy, thus sqlite would be better for this.

-You can head over to [sqlite downloads](https://www.sqlite.org/download.html) page and get the latest `sqlite3`.

 To manage the database queries, I have used the 'cs50' python module.
 It covers up all the unnecessary low level implementations and gives you that abstraction.